Alderney W 1 StP 'Türkenburg', Victorian Magazine

 More passages.

-Magazine.
-The floors would have been a suspended wooden floor, in the powder room, the men working there would arrive at the door, remove their cloths and change into woollen cloths with no metal and buttons but ties.
+The floors would have been a suspended wooden floor in the powder room, the men working there would arrive at the door, remove their cloths and change into woolen cloths with no metal buttons but just ties.
 Shoes removed and soft shoes worn.
+So there was no possibility of anything causing a spark.
+The other important item were matches, cigarettes and pipes removed.
+To stop them having a quick smoke.

 The opening from the other magazine a few pictures earlier.